Syzygium forte

 Syzygium forte, commonly known as flaky-barked satinash, white apple or brown satinash, is a tree in the family Myrtaceae native to New Guinea and northern Australia.
+It was first described in 1865 and is classified as least concern.
+The fruit are edible, and it is used as a landscaping tree for streets and parks.

 Description

 Syzygium forte typically grows up to 25 m in height in its native habitat, with reddish brown or pinkish, flakey bark.
 The leaves are arranged in opposite pairs on the twigs and are mid green in colour, paler below.
 They are somewhat leathery and have revolute margins.
 The leaf lamina measure up to 14 by 8 cm with a thick and pale mid-rib.
 Those of subspecies S. f. forte are usually orbicular to obovate, while those of subspecies S. f. potamophilum can be narrowly ovate, elliptic or lanceolate.

 Flowering occurs between September and January.
 The much-branched inflorescence terminates the leafy twigs in subspecies S. f. forte, and are produced below the leaves or inside the crown in subspecies S. f. potamophilum.
 The white flowers form in dense clusters with multiple white stamens.

 The fruits are a globular white berry up to 6 cm diameter, containing a single large seed.